-No matter who they were—ultra-orthodox to secular from all levels of society, and even many Christians—it has been understood that a return to the land is a birthright that belongs to the people, even before the state of Israel was officially reestablished in 1948.
+No matter who they were—ultra-orthodox to secular from all levels of society, and even many Christians—it has been understood that a return to the land is a birth right that belongs to the people, even before the state of Israel was officially re-established in 1948.

-Many people, including Batya’s parents who were Yemenite Jews, have endured the grueling months-long walk in the desert just to come home to Israel.
+Many people, including Batya’s parents who were Yemenite Jews, have endured the gruelling months-long walk in the desert just to come home to Israel.
 Many others weren’t as fortunate and died along the way.

 But why do they do it?
 For what reason would a people undergo such incredible hardship?

 Faith, of course.
 Faith that the days of the Messiah have come—and they want to be there for it.

 Since the modern state of Israel was re-established, some 1.8 million people have made Aliyah—originating from all over the world.